jcoreio/typescript-validators/README.md

 })
 ```

-Hover over `Post` in the IDE and you'll see, voilà:
+Hover over `Post` in VSCode and you'll see, voilà:

 ```ts
 type Post = {